In Wooden Toys We Trust

 Whittle Shortline Railroad (available on Amazon) traverses the line between children’s toy and model replica.
 Their wooden train engines and cars are proportional to the real thing, painted to match real-life locomotives, yet fully compatible for use as a playtoy.

 By recreating famous American trains like Metra and Santa Fe Yellowbonnet, this brand is a diamond in the rough for true train enthusiasts.

 Made in New Mexico

-If you’re a fan of classic wooden push and pull toys, enjoy simple wooden animal figures, and appreciate natural woodgrains — then you’ll be very excited to meet North Star Toys.
+If you’re a fan of classic wooden push and pull toys, enjoy simple wooden animal figures, and appreciate natural woodgrains — then you’ll be very excited to meet North Star Toys (available on Etsy).

 All of their toys come unpainted to show off the natural beauty of the wood itself.
 I personally fell in love with some of the red cedarwood toys they offer.
 That beautiful reddish-rosy tone is something I’ve never seen before.

 Wild Apples (available under the name Arks & Animals on Etsy) is the expert when it comes to wooden toy figurine sets.
 Noah’s ark, nativity scenes, zoo animal sets — they put together collections of quaint wooden figurines.

 But that’s not all, they’ve craft other timeless wooden toys too.
 One of my favorites is the wiggle worm push and pull toy, which has segments with wooden hinges — so it really does wiggle.